Platform Engineering Maturity Model

 Platform engineering is the practice of planning and providing such computing platforms to developers and users and encompasses all parts of platforms and their capabilities — their people, processes, policies and technologies; as well as the desired business outcomes that drive them.

-Please read the CNCF Platforms Definition white paper first for complete context.
+Please read the CNCF Platforms White Paper first for complete context.

 How to use this model